Skip to main content

 Key Takeaways

-- The BoE voted unanimously to hold at 3.75% in March — markets now price fewer than two rate increases in 2026, abandoning all hopes of cuts.
+• The BoE voted unanimously to hold at 3.75% in March — markets now price fewer than two rate increases in 2026, with officials signalling no urgency to hike at the April 30 MPC meeting.

-- The UK-US 10-year yield spread of ~45bp reflects structural vulnerabilities — energy import dependence, index-linked debt, and weaker fiscal buffers.
+• The UK-US 10-year yield spread of ~43bp reflects structural vulnerabilities — energy import dependence, index-linked debt, and weaker fiscal buffers.

-UK 10-year gilt yields sit at 4.80% in early April — down from the 4.92% panic peak on March 27 but still at levels not sustained since 2008.
-The 30-year gilt trades near 5.47%.
+Updated April 20: UK 10-year gilt yields sit near 4.75% in mid-April — eased from the 4.92% clearing rate at the £15 billion auction on April 14 but still at levels not sustained since 2008.
+The 30-year remains above 5%.
 These aren't temporary spikes.
 They're the market's verdict on an economy caught between stalling growth and sticky inflation, with a central bank that has no good options.

 The Bank of England held at 3.75% unanimously in March — every MPC member, including the four who voted for cuts in February.
 CPI sits at 3.0% with the BoE projecting 3-3.5% through mid-2026.
-GDP printed flat in January.
-Oil at $111 a barrel has pushed wholesale gas prices up 40% since the Iran conflict began in early March.
+Brent crude at $95 is well off the $111 March peak but moved higher Monday after US naval forces seized an Iran-flagged vessel.
+Wholesale gas prices have eased from their late-March highs but remain well above Q4 levels, and the Iran conflict is entering its eighth week.
 The gilt market is pricing stagflation — weak growth plus persistent inflation — and the BoE's playbook has no chapter for this.

 Markets now price fewer than two BoE rate increases in 2026, down from four projected in mid-March.
 The earlier consensus of two rate cuts has been completely abandoned.
 That repricing tells you the market hasn't just moved on from easing — it's debating whether the next move is up.